LoginRadius/engineering-portal/content/growth/why-should-implement-social-login-authentication/index.md

 -   When it comes to LinkedIn, the user will not be able to control permissions as in the above two cases.
 The user's professional information will be accessible to the website upon receiving approval from LinkedIn to collect user information.

 -   The [Apple Sign-in](https://www.loginradius.com/sign-in-with-apple/) is a different story altogether as users will be granting access to their Apple IDs.
-To increase the authentication security, users will have to carry out two-factor authentication with each login.
+To increase the authentication security social login, users will have to carry out two-factor authentication with each login.

 Therefore, depending on what information a developer would like to access, they will have to choose a social network provider accordingly.